oneshura/AESApplication/README.md

 # Dependencies
 - Python 3.x
-- pycrptodome
+- pycryptodome
 - cx_Freeze

 # Building the Project
-- Download the dependencies
-- Download cx_Freeze
+- Download and install both pycrpytodome and cx_Freeze
 - Execute the command in terminal: "python setup.py build"

 # Final Project for Information Assurance and Security